-Lift roping / re-roping often requires the balance / counter weight to be positioned at the pit level.
+Lift roping / re-roping often requires the balance / counterweight to be positioned near the pit level.
 The pit floor area is frequently restricted, as is the access for materials / equipment to the lowest levels.

 With the balance weight at this level, a means of access to make rope terminations and fit the ropes around diverter sheaves is required.